Cililocwee/Cililocwee/README.md

   ## What I'm currently working on:
   - My BS in Computer Science
-  - A grade tracking app
+  - An aggregate ranking app
   </details>

 <!---